AckerlyXu/heima/articles/service-fabric/service-fabric-cluster-upgrade-windows-server.md

 4. Copy the downloaded package into the cluster image store.

+    ```powershell

-       ###### Get the list of available service fabric versions
+   ###### Get the list of available Service Fabric versions
     Copy-ServiceFabricClusterPackage -Code -CodePackagePath <name of the .cab file including the path to it> -ImageStoreConnectionString "fabric:ImageStore"

-       ###### Here is a filled out example
+   ###### Here is a filled-out example
     Copy-ServiceFabricClusterPackage -Code -CodePackagePath .\MicrosoftAzureServiceFabric.5.3.301.9590.cab -ImageStoreConnectionString "fabric:ImageStore"

+    ```

-5. Register the copied package
+4. Register the copied package.

     ```powershell
     ###### Get the list of available service fabric versions